Jason1108/CS-APP2e/README.md

 # CS-APP2e
-source code and reading notes of 「Computer Systems: A Programmer's Perspective Second Edition」
+source code and reading notes of *Computer Systems: A Programmer's Perspective Second Edition*